clemenko/rke_install_blog/README.md

 ![rke_agent](img/rke_agent.jpg)

 Rinse and repeat.
-Run the same install commands on `rancher3`.
-Next we can validate all the nodes are playing nice by running `kubectl get node -o wide` on `rancher1`.
+Run the same install commands on `rancher-03`.
+Next we can validate all the nodes are playing nice by running `kubectl get node -o wide` on `rancher-01`.

 ![moar_nodes](img/moar_nodes.jpg)

 Huzzah!
 RKE2 is fully installed.
 From here on out we will only need to talk to the kubernetes api.
-Meaning we will only need to remain ssh'ed into `rancher1`.
+Meaning we will only need to remain ssh'ed into `rancher-01`.

+Now let's install Rancher.

 ## Rancher